Explore Docker Desktop

 In addition, the Docker Dashboard allows you to:

-- Easily navigate to the Settings menu to configure Docker Desktop preferences.
+- Navigate to the Settings menu to configure your Docker Desktop settings.
 Select the Settings icon in the Dashboard header.

 - Access the Troubleshoot menu to debug and perform restart operations.
 Select the Troubleshoot icon in the Dashboard header.

 From the Docker Dashboard you can use Quick Search, which is located in the Dashboard header, to search for:

 Any container or Compose application on your local system.
 You can see an overview of associated environment variables or perform quick actions, such as start, stop, or delete.